 Anyone who has taken drugs or money for sex even once is not eligible to donate.
 The Food & Drug Administration (FDA) also requires that blood centers defer male donors who have had sexual contact with another man within the past 12 months.

 Donors who have a sexually-transmitted disease, such as syphilis or gonorrhea, are deferred for one (1) year after completion of treatment.
-Donors with chlamydia are accepted if they are no longer under a doctor’s care.
+Donors with chlamydia are eligible if they are no longer under a doctor’s care.

 If you have had a Smallpox vaccination, you may not donate for 56 days following the vaccination date.
 In addition, you may not donate for 56 days if you have been exposed to someone who has had the vaccination.